bratkartoffel/ts3idtools/README.md

   -h, --help             Print this usage information -i, --name=STRING      Name of the generated identity
-                         Has to be at most 30 chars, defaults to 'New identity' -n, --nickname=STRING  Nickname for identity
+                         Has to be at most 30 chars, defaults to 'New identity' -l, --level=NUMBER     Minimum level for created identity Has to be between 4 and 12.
+For better values use the ts3idcrunch application.
+  -n, --nickname=STRING  Nickname for identity
                          Has to be between 3 and 30 characters, defaults to 'anonymous' -o, --output=FILE      Output filename
                          If set to '-' then the identity will be printed to stdout -v, --verbose          Enable debug output
+  -V, --version          Print version information
 ```

 Example: